cinadia/SymptomTracker/README.md

   - the date that the remedy was used/applied

 Viewing Logs:
-- As a user, I want to be able to view my previous symptom logs:
+- As a user, I want to be able to view my previous symptom logs
-    - in their entirety
-    - by date
-- As a user, I want to be able to view my previous remedy logs:
+- As a user, I want to be able to view my previous remedy logs
-    - in their entirety
-    - by date

 Editing Logs:
 - As a user, I want to be able to edit a symptom log